danilobarion1986/danilobarion1986.github.io/_posts/2019-04-15-ruby-pills-hash-fetch.markdown

 ## Final Thoughts

-Some methods in Ruby may receive a block as last argument, and even return the same result when you pass a block to it.
+Some methods in Ruby may receive a block as the last argument, and even return the same result when you pass a block to it.
 But some methods like `Hash#fetch` can have trickier behaviour when used with or without passing a block, that could have an important impact on your application.

-Be aware of different behaviour of each form and write the code accordingly with your needs!
+Be aware of the different behavior of each form and write the code accordingly with your needs!

 _Did you already know about this behaviour of Hash#fetch?_